fractalnetworksco/selfhosted-gateway/README.md

       - NET_ADMIN
 ```

+5. Start your docker compose project as you would normally (`docker compose up -d`)
+6.
-5. Run `docker compose up -d`.
-This will established the `link` to the `gateway` and negotiate a TLS-certificate via Let's Encrypt.
-After ~1 minute, your service should be securely accessible via `https://nginx.mydomain.com/`
+7. This will established the `link` to the `gateway` and automatically provision a TLS-certificate

-You may repeat steps 3-5 for as many services as you would like to expose using the same gateway.
+**You may repeat steps 3-5 for as many services as you would like to expose using the same gateway**

 ## Extra